 Augur is a decentralized oracle and prediction market platform that acts as a framework for the creation, trading, reporting, and settlement of individual, user-generated prediction markets.
 Notably, Augur itself is not a prediction market; rather, it exists as a set of smart contract platforms on the Ethereum blockchain defining oracle processes to arbitrate markets based on the outcomes of real world events.
 By serving merely as a protocol for the creation and facilitation of prediction markets, Augur intends to remain unbound by laws governing both gambling and traditional binary trading service platforms.
 Believing predictions markets to be the optimal way to accurately forecast events, Joey Krug and Jack Peterson founded Augur in 2014 with assistance from the Forecast Foundation and launched the project’s mainnet in July, 2018.

 Augur is an open-source, decentralized protocol for the creation and implementation of prediction markets.
 In many regards, Augur functions similarly to centralized prediction market and binary trading platforms such as Nadex: it is a marketplace in which users may purchase shares whose intermediate and ultimate value depends on the likelihood and eventual outcome of real-world events, respectively.
 In contrast with such platforms, markets' outcomes on Augur are determined by an oracle system that incentivizes accuracy and consensus among 'reporter' submitted reports, rather than relying on a single entity to report outcomes.
-Users can also generate their own prediction markets for specified events, with the onus on the user to create an unambiguous market.
-Augur’s series of smart contracts, written in Solidity and operating on the Ethereum blockchain, define processes through which the protocol’s four main functions are conducted.
+Users can also generate their own prediction markets for specified events, with the onus on the user to create valid, unambiguous market.
+As of V.1, Augur’s series of smart contracts, written in Solidity and operating on the Ethereum blockchain, define processes through which the protocol’s four main functions are conducted.
 At a high level, these functions are:

 - Creation: Any user holding REP tokens may create a prediction market in Augur’s ecosystem and charge traders a ‘creator fee’ for investing in the market.
 To do so, a market creator must clearly define an event along with its possible outcomes and end date (i.e. “Will the price of gold be over or under $1,500/oz by November 1st?”).
 This individual must also specify a designated reporter, whose reporting is based on a specified source of information and whom determines the accepted outcome of the event, subject to checks by the Augur community as outlined in the “Reporting” section below.
 Further, they must post two bonds, a ‘validity bond’ and a ‘no-show bond,’ to be held in one of Augur’s smart contracts until their market’s successful resolution.
 Market parameters and bonds are submitted to Augur’s smart contracts via a single transaction on the Ethereum blockchain, at which point a market is created and becomes live.